-Noise from large ‘organized’ parties and large groups of people are potentially a public nuisance, may lead to criminal damage to property in the vicinity (particularly if the party gets out of control) and a breach of the peace.
-Large parties can encourage drug and alcohol misuse, and overcrowding of a domestic property by party-goers endangers lives from fire or a ‘floor collapse’.
+Noise from large ‘organized’ parties and large groups of people are potentially a public nuisance, may lead to criminal damage to property in the vicinity (particularly if the party gets out of control).

-These types of large events/parties should be reported to the police on 101 however if there is violent behavior or criminal damage then call the police on 999.
+These types of large events or parties should be reported to the police on 101 however if there is violent behavior or criminal damage then call the police on 999.

-Below are some examples of types of noise that are likely to have a detrimental effect on the health, well-being and quality of life of those in the locality.
+Below are some examples of types of noise that are likely to have a detrimental effect on the community.
 They may constitute anti-social behaviour (‘ASB’) and may also be statutory noise nuisances: